benjamintanweihao/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![](./step_2_3.png)

+As a side note, in order to speed up preprocessing, I made use of the [`joblib`](https://pythonhosted.org/joblib/) library to run the preprocessing on all my cores.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.